It seems like everywhere you look in the grocery store, products are masquerading as healthy options.

 Well, are Cheerios good for us or not?

-The bottom line is – yes and no. If you eat a moderate amount of regular Cheerios with nonfat or non-dairy milk, then yes, Cheerios can be beneficial in your diet.
+The bottom line is – yes and no. If you eat a moderate amount of regular Cheerios with nonfat or non-dairy milk, Cheerios can benefit your diet.

 However, any other flavor of Cheerios will come with a ton of added sugars, and you may as well eat Cocoa Pebbles or Cinnamon Toast Crunch.
 Add whole milk into the mix, and you’re dealing with a meal high in sugar and fat – the perfect cocktail for obesity, heart disease, and diabetes.